dani411/Vespa-Velutina-Tracking-Drone/README.md

 # Vespa-Velutina-Tracking-Drone
 Project for building a drone for tracking purpose

-VespaTracker: Drone-Assisted RF
+Drone-Assisted RF
 Triangulation for Vespa Velutina Control

 1. Executive Summary

-The VespaTracker project is a sophisticated technological response to the invasive threat posed by the Vespa Velutina (Asian Yellow-Legged Hornet).
+The project is a sophisticated technological response to the invasive threat posed by the Vespa Velutina (Asian Yellow-Legged Hornet).
 By combining aerial robotics, Software Defined Radio (SDR), and real-time data analysis, this system enables the rapid localization of hornet nests.
 The core innovation lies in the use of a drone-mounted directional